ipfs/ipfs-docs/docs/concepts/privacy.md

 ### Controlling what you share

-By default, an IPFS node announces itself as a provider for every CID in its cache.
+By default, an IPFS node announces to the rest of the network that it is willing to share every CID in its cache (in other words, _reproviding_ content that it's retrieved from other nodes), as well as CIDs that you've explicitly pinned in order to make them consistently available.
 If you'd like to disable this behavior, you can do so in the [reprovider settings](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#reprovider) of your node's config file.

 Disabling default reprovision still enables you to provide data that you've pinned, so it's still possible for you to provide other nodes with content that you care about and want to make sure continues to be available over IPFS.